polifonia-project/patterns/README.md

 This repository aims to collect resources and experiment in the Polifonia project in relation to pattern extraction, pattern mining and pattern analysis.
-It includes currently three main parts as subfolders of this repository: related-work that includes resources related to various aspect of the pattern work in the project, datasets, which includes information about existing data collections that are used as a basis of the pattern work, and experiments.
+It includes currently three main parts of this repository: related-work that includes resources related to various aspect of the pattern work in the project, datasets, which includes information about existing data collections that are used as a basis of the pattern work, and experiments.

+**Note:** What is described in this repository is, naturally, work in progress.
+Members of the Polifonia consortium should be adding, editing and generally contribiting continuously.

 ## What are experiments in this context